Frank Woolley: Wartime service

 HMS King George V at anchor on the Firth of Forth in 1917.
 Woolley was attached to the ship in 1918 at North Queensferry.

-After the outbreak of World War I in August 1914 the English cricket season continued, although public interest declined and the social side of the game was curtailed.
-Woolley was married in September and did not immediately join the armed forces, instead working in his father's workshop which had been converted to manufacture munitions.
+After the outbreak of World War I in August 1914, the English cricket season continued, although public interest declined and the social aspects of the game were reduced.
+Woolley married in September 1914, shortly after the outbreak of war.
 His three brothers all joined the Kent Fortress Royal Engineers in 1914, (Note: Woolley's oldest brother Charlie was badly wounded during the Gallipoli campaign.
-Claud was injured in the artillery blast that killed Colin Blythe in 1917.) and in 1915 Woolley attempted to join them but failed his medical.
+Claud was injured in the artillery blast that killed Colin Blythe in 1917.) but when Woolley attempted to join them he failed his medical examination.
 (Note: The minutes of the Kent Committee record the cause of Woolley's medical failure as compacted toes on both feet, whilst his biographer, Ian Peebles, says that it was due to problems with his eyesight and teeth.)
+Instead, he went to work in his father's workshop, which had been converted to the manufacture of munitions.

-He was recruited by Jack Hobbs, also working in the munitions industry, to play for Keighley in the Bradford Cricket League and made a number of appearances in exhibition matches, including making a century for a Lancashire side against Yorkshire during 1916.
+Woolley was subsequently recruited by Jack Hobbs, who was also employed in the munitions industry, to play for Keighley Cricket Club in the Bradford Cricket League.
+He also made several appearances in exhibition matches, on one occasion scoring a century for a Lancashire XI against a Yorkshire XI in 1916.

-The same year Woolley was accepted for service by the Royal Naval Air Service.
-He began training in November 1916 and in March 1917 was posted to Dover, attached to a motor boat section.
-He was promoted to Aircraftman first class and in February 1918 posted to Felixstowe where he was the coxswain of a rescue launch.
-The RNAS merged with the Royal Flying Corps in April 1918 to form the Royal Air Force and Woolley transferred to the new organisation.
-He was posted to North Queensferry in Scotland where he worked for Admiral Sir John de Robeck.
-Robeck was a keen cricketer and Woolley was attached to his flagship HMS King George V.
+Later in 1916, Woolley was accepted for service with the Royal Naval Air Service (RNAS).
+He began training in November and was posted to Dover in March 1917, where he was attached to a motor boat section.
+He was promoted to aircraftman first class and in February 1918 was transferred to Felixstowe, serving as the coxswain of a rescue launch.

-Robeck arranged a number of cricket matches, including at the home of Lord Rosebery the former captain of Surrey.
-Woolley played a number of other exhibition matches during the summer of 1918, including for an England side against a Dominions XI and for sides organised by Plum Warner.
-He was transferred to the RAF Reserve in January 1919 before being officially discharged in 1920; during 1922 he played a single first-class match for the Royal Air Force cricket team.
+In April 1918, the RNAS merged with the Royal Flying Corps to form the Royal Air Force (RAF), and Woolley was transferred to the new service.
+He was posted to North Queensferry, Scotland, where he worked under Admiral Sir John de Robeck.
+A keen cricketer, Robeck attached Woolley to his flagship, HMS King George V. Robeck arranged a number of cricket matches, including games held at the home of Lord Rosebery, a former captain of Surrey.
+During the summer of 1918, Woolley played in several more exhibition matches, including appearances for England against a Dominions XI and for teams organised by Pelham Warner.

+Woolley was transferred to the RAF Reserve in January 1919 and was formally discharged in 1920.
+In 1922, he played a single first-class match for the Royal Air Force cricket team.